giovp/latent_factors_autoimmune/latentFactors_pipeline/README.md

 The pipeline requires [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 Configuration files for parameters and cluster settings (in our case, SGE) are provided.

 #### Additional files
 The hetnets were pre-computed for the gene collections of interest.
 You might want to modify the gene set collections or generate new yourself.
-In that case, check [this amazing tutorial](https://github.com/greenelab/BioBombe/tree/master/3.build-hetnets) by Gregory Way.
+In that case, check [this amazing tutorial](https://github.com/greenelab/BioBombe/tree/master/3.build-hetnets) by the original authors!